 These little Apple Butter Hand Pies are a grown-up version of the ones you loved as a kid, but so much better.

-I’ve been splurging at every turn, because this time of year – and yes, I know I’m a full week early – you get a free pass on all of it.
+I’ve already been splurging at every turn, because this time of year – and yes, I know I’m a bit early – you get a free pass on all of it.

 These Apple Butter Hand Pies are next-level from the grocery store variety.

-When I was a kid, I loved the strawberry flavor with pink frosting and sprinkles on top, but hated the dry and bland crust edges.
+As a kid I adored the strawberry kind with pink frosting and sprinkles, but desperately hated the dry, bland crusty edges.

-Also, I had to make these pies twice because my dog Junie licked and tugged and nibbled the entire side of dough the first time.
+Also, I was forced to make these Apple Butter Hand Pies twice because my dog Junie tugged the dough off the counter and licked and nibbled one whole side the first time I made it.

-Here’s a tip: make these ahead for the freezer!
-Just pull them out and bake whenever you want a warm little pie.
+Here’s a tip: make these Apple Butter Hand Pies ahead and pop them in the freezer before baking, then pull them out and bake whenever you want a warm little pie.